-The Tournament is scheduled for February 19th, 2022 from 12:00 noon until 3:00 p.m. on Mille Lacs Lake on the Myr Mar Flat.
-There will be 2 entry points (Garrson Sports and Myr Mar Marina.)
+The Tournament is scheduled for February 17th, 2024 from 12:00 noon until 3:00 p.m. on Mille Lacs Lake.
+There will be 1 entry point at Garrison Sports.
+Likely one more at Myr Mar Marina.
 No contestants are allowed inside fishing area prior to 9:00 a.m.
 All fish must be caught by hook and line.
 No spears will be allowed.

 Each person will be allowed to fish one line per ticket, two lines maximum.
 Anglers choosing to fish multiple lines must use adjacent holes.
 You may register as many fish as Minnesota laws allow you to keep.
 Tournament anglers are eligible for more than one prize.
 There is no age requirement on tournament participation.